9 of the Best Dumbbell Chest Exercises

-You don’t need fancy equipment or machines to bulk up your chest and get defined pecs.
+You don’t need a barbell or machines to bulk up your chest and get defined pecs.
 Armed with just a set of dumbbells, you can do a killer chest workout and be on your way to sculpting a stunning upper body in no time.
-Below, we’ve pulled out nine of our best dumbbell chest exercises from Beachbody On Demand that you can do at home or at the gym.
+Below, we’ve pulled out nine of our best dumbbell chest exercises from BODi programs that you can do at home or at the gym.

-Many of these dumbbell chest exercises don’t even use a bench.
-Only the last three require both dumbbells and a bench.
-But if you’re doing your dumbbell chest workouts at home and don’t have a bench, no worries – you can use a stability ball instead.
+And some of the best dumbbell chest exercises don’t even use a bench (we’ve included a number of them below).
+But if you’re doing your dumbbell chest workouts at home and don’t have a bench, you can use a stability ball instead.

 And not only will these nine exercises help you build chest muscle mass, but they target other parts of your body, too.
 By doing compound movements that work multiple muscle groups at once, you’ll get more out of your workout in less time.

-Grab your dumbbells and get to work!
-These chest exercises can be done anywhere, as long as you have a set of weights.
-Looking to build mass?
+Focused on hypertrophy (building muscle)?
 Pick a set of heavy dumbbells.
 New to chest workouts?
 Then you’ll probably want to go on the lighter side.
-Make sure you’re performing each move with correct form by following along with the videos, pulled from the Beachbody On Demand library.
+Make sure you’re performing each move with proper form by following along with the videos.

 Benefits: The bridge puts you in a decline position, which targets the sternal head of your pectoralis major.
 You’ll also work your glutes and hamstrings.